 - Execution patterns address concerns related to the support of the execution of an application, including the strategies in executing streams of tasks and building blocks to support the synchronization between tasks.

-Design patterns were originally grouped into the categories: creational patterns, structural patterns, and behavioral patterns.
+Design patterns were originally grouped into the next categories:

 Core Java Design Patterns